Modifying and Contesting Domestic Violence Orders of Protection

 Your first step in every situation where you would like to modify the terms of a criminal order of protection matter is to visit us for a free consultation to discuss the facts of your case.
 From there we can build the best plan to defend your case and modify the terms of the order of protection.Contact a Domestic Violence Criminal Defense Attorney at the Law Offices of Allan F. Friedman Today!

 We provide free initial consultations.
-We have 25 years of experience defending domestic violence allegations throughout the State of Connecticut.
+We have more than 30 years of experience defending domestic violence allegations throughout the State of Connecticut.
 Working with an experienced Stamford domestic violence defense lawyer can make the difference in having your motion to modify your criminal order of protection modified.

 If you would like to have your criminal order of protection modified and you were arrested for Domestic Violence in Norwalk, New Canaan , Fairfield, Greenwich, Stamford, , Darien, Cos Cob, Westport, Wilton, Weston, Bridgeport and throughout the County of Fairfield do not hesitate to contact the Law Offices of Allan F. Friedman.
 Our rates are reasonable and we offer payments plans as needed.
 Call Attorney Friedman at (203) 357-5555 to schedule your free initial consultation we are available 24/7.
 Or you can contact us online for a prompt response.